moskitoo/mlops_project/reports/README.md

 >
 > Answer:

-We used the following services: Bucket, Artifact Registry, Cloud Run.
-Bucket is sed for storing our data and models.
+We used the following services: Bucket, Artifact Registry, Cloud Run and Compute Engine.
+Bucket is used for storing our data and models.
 We use it to version our datasets and models.
 The Artifact Registry is used to store our docker images.
 We use Cloud Run to deploy our API using the corresponding docker image in the Artifact Registry.
+The compute engine was used to run the training in the cloud.

 ### Question 18